Integration with Angular

 }

 Now, open kanban.component.ts.
-Import your data file and plug the data properties into the Kanban config inside the ngOnInit()
+Import your data file and add the data properties to the Kanban configuration object inside ngOnInit() like this:

 import { Kanban, Toolbar } from '@dhx/trial-kanban';